GabeScott/standard-works-vault/General Conference/1971 April - Honesty and Integrity.md

 In all humility and sincerity we must admit a power higher than ourselves from whom is derived a positive moral code that will give our lives significance and purpose.
 We also must remember once and for all that honesty, respect, and honor as such are not for sale on the market block.
 They are ingredients that you and I and all people should put into our daily lives.

 Carlyle said: “Make yourself an honest man, and then you may be sure there is one rascal less in the world.”
 Can there be a truly honest man without him being a good man, or can there be a truly good man without him being an honest man?
 It seems honesty must begin with oneself; otherwise we could not recognize this quality in others.
-We see things not as they are, but as we are.
+We see things not as *they* are, but as *we* are.
 It is the responsibility of each of us to be honest ourselves—honest in our dealings and relationships, honest in our church membership, honest in keeping the commandments of God.

-It was said of King Mosiah’s sons: “... they were men of truth and soberness, for they had been taught to keep the commandments of God and to walk uprightly before him.”
-(Alma 53:21.)
+It was said of King Mosiah’s sons: “… they were men of truth and soberness, for they had been taught to keep the commandments of God and to walk uprightly before him.” ([[Alma 53.21|Alma 53:21]].)

 Honesty and integrity as perfected virtues in parents are more likely to become the heritage and rich endowments of their children.
 Parents cannot give to their children that which they do not possess.
 All these fine ideals and principles that are a part of the gospel teachings, together with all the virtues that make for good character and good life, should be perfected in each of us.
 In that perfection they become a part of our nature, and when parenthood comes, these virtues are more apt to be transmitted to our children.
-We read in Proverbs: “The just man walketh in his integrity: his children are blessed after him.”
-(Prov.
-20:7.)
+We read in Proverbs: “The just man walketh in his integrity: his children are blessed after him.” ([[Proverbs 20.7|Prov.
+20:7]].)
 How true and basic this statement is!

 As parents, are we honest with our children?
 Do they hear us tell little white lies to excuse ourselves from certain responsibilities?
 Can we blame them too much if they follow the example of their erring parents?
-The instruction to parents is found in the Doctrine and Covenants: “And they shall also teach their children to pray, and to walk uprightly before the Lord.”
-(D&C 68:28.)
+The instruction to parents is found in the Doctrine and Covenants: “And they shall also teach their children to pray, and to walk uprightly before the Lord.” ([[D&C 68.28|D&C 68:28]].)

 In order to teach children to walk uprightly, the example must be set by parents.
 Husbands and wives, are you faithful and true to your mate?
 Are you living lives of moral soundness and purity?
 We cannot afford to support iniquity.
 To do so would be dangerous to our eternal salvation and that of our children.
 We must walk uprightly before the Lord and be scrupulously honest, and thus be blessed with a high moral and ethical sense that governs all our actions.